-- The basic storyworld: pre-war — the author aims for universality and doesn’t name a war, though I default to WW2.
+- The basic setting: pre-war — the author aims for universality and doesn’t name a war, though I default to WW2.

 - We also learn from the advertising copy that this story is a classic example of mythic structure, about a boy going on a journey with a goal in mind, returning home (or to a new home) a changed person.
 (Or animal.)
-He will encounter a series of trials and opponents along his way, finding himself in greater and greater danger until he reaches his ultimate battle.
-Then he will have a self-revelation.
+He will encounter a series of trials and opponents along his way, finding himself in greater and greater danger until he reaches his ultimate big struggle.
+Then he will have a anagnorisis.

 Advertising copy stops before the middle of the book, not giving too much away.
 More of the structure is revealed as we read:

 - In the hero’s journey, at about the midpoint the main character really doubles down on their mission (plan + desire).
 So when Peter overextends himself with exercises at Vola’s, this is that.
 “It takes a healthy adult four weeks to do what you’re trying to do in one,” Vola tells him.
 This is evidence of Peter’s extreme determination, almost superhuman.

 - The big struggle scene features ‘mythical’ creatures, coyotes, who are not anthropomorphised at all.

 - Peter’s anagnorisis is that he is actually separate from his pet fox, but because of the bond they shared in the past, they will always be together.
 The problems with the ending are discussed below.

 My description of this story structure sounds a little dismissive, but The Hero’s Journey is a structure that has worked for 3000 years, and continues to be popular in contemporary stories for adults and children alike.